Yopo | South American Fine Dining in Fitzrovia

 Yopo is a powerful hallucinogenic drug that has been used by tribes throughout South America for thousands of years.

 Traditionally, it’s either inhaled to stimulate mind & body, or as an oral purge medicine used to induce ritual vomiting once a month.

 Thankfully, the Yopo in Fitzrovia shares only one of those qualities.

-For dessert, they’ve got sorrel sorbet with poached rhubarb & meringue; and a tart made from some ultra-rare, potent, and deeply flavourful Itakuja chocolate.
+For dessert, they’ve got a subtle sorrel sorbet with poached rhubarb & meringue; and a tart made from some ultra-rare, potent, and deeply flavourful Itakuja chocolate.
 It comes with yoghurt sorbet, salted caramel, fennel pollen & olive oil.

 No yopo though, unfortunately.

 NOTE: Yopo is open now.
 You can find out more, and make a booking at their website right HERE.

 Want to keep up to date with other fancy restaurants in hotels?
 Check out Tratra…